JollyBolt/react-todo/README.md

 # A Simple TO DO site using React
-A basic todo site using react.
+A basic to-do site using react.
+The project is deployed [here](https://todo-with-react-ishan.netlify.app/).